 To overcome the limitations of surface distortion and truncated motif depictions we want to expand our search space with drawings of pottery paintings which are complete and stylized version of the motif [BKMM18].
-Alternatively, a rollout or flattening of the original 3D object, as described by [PKBS18], could be used as input.
+Alternatively, a rollout or flattening of the original 3D object, as described by [PKBS], could be used as input.

+Figure 11: Multiple pictures for one and the same motif from different viewpoints.

 The part of our approach having the highest potential for improvement is the segmentation.
 Both our used methods come with different strengths and weaknesses.
 In addition to combining them in a way that utilizes their individual advantages, we also want to look into other methods, especially such based on deep neural networks.
 To cope with unwanted gradients introduced by cracks or split-offs the three dimensional information of high resolution models could be exploited.

-Furthermore, the usage of specialized features to describe and possibly help segment ornamenting background could be explored.
-For example, in [?] an approach to describe and retrieve ornament shapes in 3D data is proposed.
-A similar approach could be devised and taken into account for an improved version of our motif-based search.
-We also want to address the non-rigid transformation invariance of our applied feature descriptor such that it can cope with this kind of transformation as proposed by [GAWJ15].
+Also, usage of specialized features to describe and possibly help segment ornamenting background could be attempted.
+For example, in [RS16] an approach to describe and retrieve ornament shapes in 3D data is proposed.
+A similar approach could be devised and taken into account for an improved version of our motif-based search

+The non-rigid transformation invariance of our applied feature descriptor could be adjusted such that it can cope with this kind of transformation as proposed by [GAWJ].
 To this end, other features altogether or combinations of those could be used.
 In the process we also want to look into ways to incorporate the edges and texture information inside a contour.

 Other interesting future work includes approaches for visual cluster analysis for overviewing large amounts of motifs, and comparative shape visualization techniques for in detail comparison of resulting motifs.